theBrianCui/snappy-reprap/README.md

  - Endstops: [Gowoops 5 PCS Mechanical Endstop Switch with Cable](https://amzn.to/2ScCRdb)

+## Compiling Firmware

+The firmware source code is in the `firmware/marlin` directory.
+To compile and upload the firmware to the Arduino Mega 2560 board, you will need the Arduino IDE with the U8glib library plugin installed.
+Check out the [RepRap Wiki](https://reprap.org/wiki/Marlin#Configuring_and_compilation) for more details.

 ## Original README

 A parametric design for a cheap self-replicating 3D printer (reprap) that snaps together to minimize screws and non-printed parts.